 In this time of isolation, a lot of people are dusting off their old gaming consoles or downloading a new game for the first time.

-Do some browsing and find a competitive or cooperative game you can play with friends online.
+Do some browsing and find a competitive or cooperative game you can play with friends online and the best games to play on your phone.
 You might want to check out Overcooked where you work together in a hectic kitchen to get food out on time, all with a very cute aesthetic—great for all ages.

 There are also games like Rocket League, a game where you play as cars playing soccer.
 There are even versions of Uno and other card games you can play online together!
 Loneliness and isolation are easier to defeat when you’re having fun with friends.